📊 Projekt

 • Gradient penalization in latent space for bias unlearning

-• Concept Activation Vectors (CAVs) with pattern-based computation
+• Pattern-based Concept Activation Vectors (CAVs) to overcome directional divergence

-• DualView for post-hoc data attribution via surrogate modeling
+• DualView for post-hoc data attribution using surrogate modeling

 • Regression in quotient metric spaces (e.g., square-root-velocity framework)